This article was updated in June 2022.

 Email automation is a great way to open the door and provide your prospects with simple content like guides, product tutorials and/or white papers, while also inviting them to look further into your business.
 Whether automated or sent directly, email is an effective means of keeping your MOFU customers active in their search for a solution while convincing them of your solutions’ superiority.

 BONUS: Try following up with a prospect who didn’t attend a webinar or offer a prospect a free white paper to further their education.
-This may seem a daunting task, but with tight definitions and clear communication between teams, Sales and Marketing groups can map out the buyer’s journey through the funnel and guide their prospects the whole way through.
+This may seem a daunting task, but with tight definitions and clear communication between teams, Sales and Marketing groups can guide their prospects the whole way through the sales funnel and continue to produce event ROI.

 Tip 3: Keep prospects engaged through the buyer’s journey with consistent content marketing

-Content marketing is one of the most effective ways to keep both potential prospects and returning clients engaged with your business before, during, and after your event.
+Content marketing is one of the most effective ways to keep both potential sales prospects and customers engaged with your business before, during, and after your event.
 However, it’s not enough to simply plug content into your site.
 With the abundance of information available to web users today, your online content needs to be all of three things:

 - PUBLISHED CONSISTENTLY: By sticking to a regular publishing schedule, your prospects will know when they can expect new, relevant content, making them much more likely to return.